 - Testing tempo and the difference between spontaneous and deliberative testing

 This class is not a passive lecture experience.
-There is a lecture in the morning and afternoon, during which you will interact with James and peer advisors in the chatroom.
-Each day there is a 90 minute homework assignment which is integral to the class experience, followed by an hour-long webinar where James reviews selected student work and bug reports.
+There is a lecture in the morning and afternoon, during which you will interact with the instructor and peer advisors in the chatroom.
+Each day there is a 90 minute homework assignment which is integral to the class experience, followed by an hour-long webinar where the instructor (sometimes with the help of peer advisors) reviews selected student work and bug reports.
 We strive to make this an interactive experience.

 What about time zones?